Andrew-The-Cat/Andrew-The-Cat/README.md

 - Currently learning how not to suck at programming- go, rust and finally getting to https and databases cause I've been avoiding them for quite a while :3
 - My current skillset is mainly built upon quick learning and lil projects in various languages (C, C++, Java, C#, Python, mcfunction) - but looking towards the future I'd love to become competent at networks and forensics

-💞️ I’m looking to collaborate on video games- at least for the time being with a couple projects coming up once I've finished my courses
+💞️ I’m looking to collaborate on video games- at least for the time being with a couple projects coming up once I've finished my courses\n
-📫 You may reach me on discord @andrew_the_cat (just send me a message request and avoid just saying 'hi')
+📫 You may reach me on discord @andrew_the_cat (just send me a message request and avoid just saying 'hi')\n
-Pronouns: any/all (preferrably they/them doe)
+Pronouns: any/all (preferrably they/them doe)\n
 Fun fact: I have no idea what I'm doing :D

 <!---